-The concept of Experience Level Agreements or XLAs is gaining traction and there is a growing interest in the subject.
-We also want to continue to add value to our clients.
-Therefore, we’re keen to help you understand what it means and how it can be effectively implemented in your organisation to ensure satisfied employees and increased productivity in 2022.
+The concept of XLAs is gaining traction, a trend that has only continued to grow over the past couple of years.
+We want to continue providing value to our clients; therefore, we’re keen to help you understand what an XLA can mean for your organisation and how it can be effectively implemented to encourage satisfied employees and increased productivity in 2022.

 Understand Service Level Agreements (SLAs) Before Experience Level Agreements (XLAs)

-In order to get to XLAs, one first needs to understand what Service Level Agreements or SLAs are.
-According to the latest version of the Information Technology Infrastructure Library or ITIL4, an SLA is:
+Before we get to XLAs, one first needs to understand what Service Level Agreements, or SLAs, are.
+According to the latest version of the Information Technology Infrastructure Library, ITIL4, an SLA is:

 “A documented agreement between a service provider and a customer that identifies both services required and the expected level of service.”

-Therefore, the two major problems with SLAs are: they are very IT service-oriented (ticket response times, recovery times, availability), however, they don’t share much information on how nicely or poorly they performed for the user.
-Also, most of the metrics used to measure the SLAs are often done at a low level which doesn’t ensure a high-quality experience for the user.
+They are very IT service-oriented (ticket response times, recovery times, availability), however, they don’t share much information on how well or poorly they performed for the user

 Learn more about why this is the right time to move on from Service Level Agreements (SLAs) to Experience Level Agreements (XLAs).